HellsJanitor/Dishong-Tower-Challenge/README.md

 CHANGELOG v 1.0.5

 Zombie corpses no longer lootable - they now drop an entity-specific red loot bag.

 Tweaked container loot respawn - it now shows a timer for when the container will be lootable again.

 Removed non-essential vehicle parts from loot & crafting.

 Removed beds and bedrolls from crafting.

 Removed LCB from crafting.

 Removed treasure maps from loot.

 Acid can now be made in the campfire, but a beaker is a required tool.
 Can also be crafted cheaper in the chem station.
-Unlocked with Grease Monkey.

 Mod-specific loading screen tips.

 Localization tweaks.

 Perk books can now drop from zombies along with magazines.
 The chance of a perk book increases with the relevant perk points spent, just like skill magazines.

 Loot tables adjusted accordingly, so certain zombies have a chance to drop certain perk books, just like skill magazines.

 Removed Better Barter, Daring Adventurer and Charismatic Nature from the intellect skill tree.

 Number of Dukes/old cash from Businessman/Party Girl is increased, probability increased from 10% to 20%.

 Slight increase in oil shale from cement mixer loot.

 Increased chance of antibiotics from nurses per perk point spent in Physician, up to a max chance of 35%.

 Base chance of skill magazines from radiated zombies increased from 10% to 13%.

-Changed the quest requirements for gathering gyro parts to reflect maxed-out Grease Monkey (removed a possible soft-lock) Antibiotics loot probability from nurses now tied to Physician perk.
+Changed the quest requirements for gathering gyro parts to reflect maxed-out Grease Monkey (removed a possible soft-lock)

 Player placed workstations can be picked up with no need for a landclaim block.
 (Workstation MUST be empty of all tools, items, and materials for this to work)